Robert de Vere, 9th Earl of Oxford: Downfall

 Since Robert was hugely unpopular with the other nobles and magnates, his close relationship with King Richard was one of the catalysts for the emergence of an organised opposition to Richard's rule in the form of the Lords Appellant.

 In 1387, Robert led Richard's forces to defeat at the Battle of Radcot Bridge outside Oxford, against the forces of the Lords Appellant.
 He fled the field and his forces were left leaderless and compelled into ignominious surrender.
 He travelled abroad into exile after Radcot Bridge.

 He was attainted and sentenced to death in absentia by the Merciless Parliament of 1388, which also made him forfeit his titles and lands.
 People associated with him were also affected, for the parliament dismissed his Irish Administration, composed of John Stanley, his deputy, who had been serving as Lord Lieutenant of Ireland, James Butler, 3rd Earl of Ormond, the governor, Bishop Alexander de Balscot of Meath, Lord Chancellor of Ireland, and Sir Robert Crull, Lord High Treasurer of Ireland.

 Death

-He died in or near Louvain in 1392 of injuries sustained during a boar hunt.
-Three years later, on the anniversary of his death, 22 November 1395, Richard II had his embalmed body brought back to England for burial.
+Robert de Vere died, in or near Louvain, in 1392 of injuries sustained during a boar hunt.
+Three years later, on the anniversary of his death, 22 November 1395, Richard II had de Vere's embalmed body brought back to England for burial.
 It was recorded by the chronicler Thomas Walsingham that many magnates did not attend the re-burial ceremony because they 'had not yet digested their hatred' of him.
 The king had the coffin opened to kiss his lost friend's hand and to gaze on his face one last time.